mtcarbonneau/bst270_final_project/README.md

 `Hisp` | Hispanic of any race
 `nokids_all` | No own children living at home `kids_all` | At least one own child living at home

-# To Run
-The replication of the FiveThirtyEight analysis can be found as the R Markdown file `Final_Proj.Rmd`.

-Code was run with the following specifications:

-`R version 4.4.2 (2024-10-31)`
-`Platform: aarch64-apple-darwin20`
-`Running under: macOS Sequoia 15.1.1`